jessfraz/blog/content/post/building-container-images-securely-on-kubernetes.md

 We also need to `setgroups`.
 See [@AkihiroSuda's patch for that as well](https://github.com/opencontainers/runc/pull/1693).
 Those allow us to use `apt` in unprivileged user namespaces.

-Then if we want to use the contianerd snapshotter backends and actually mount the filesystems as we diff them, then we need `unprivileged mounting`.
+Then if we want to use the containerd snapshotter backends and actually mount the filesystems as we diff them, then we need unprivileged mounting.
 Which can only be done from _inside_ a user and mount namespace.
 So we need to do this at the start of our binary before we even do anything else.